 5. Seasonal Craft Brews

-Celebrate the flavors of fall with seasonal newcomers to the tap list at Staunton’s three craft breweries—Queen City Brewing, Redbeard Brewing Company, and the Shenandoah Valley Brewing Company.
-Sample autumn-inspired brews like Redbeard’s Sweet Potato Pie Porter, slated for release in late September, and the Shenandoah Valley Brewing Company’s Fallback Apple.
+Celebrate the flavors of fall with seasonal newcomers to the tap list at Staunton’s four craft breweries— Bedlam Brewing, Queen City Brewing, Redbeard Brewing Company, and the Shenandoah Valley Brewing Company.
+Sample autumn-inspired brews like Redbeard’s barrel aged stout, Moriarty being released on October 8th.
 Or try crafting your own festive fall brew with the option to “Become the Brewer” at Queen City Brewing and whip up your own batch of ale.
 The brewery has more than 80 different recipes to peruse for inspiration.
 Staunton is also a stop along the regional Shenandoah Beerwerks Trail, making the town a strategic jumping off point exploring a whole collection of mountain-fringed, regional breweries scattered throughout the Blue Ridge.
 You can find even more beer (and wine) options at Shenandoah Hops, an impressive retailer that also has a Friday night tasting event each week.